NERSC/timemory/README.md

 ## Overview

-Timemory is designed, first and foremost, to be a portable, modular, and fully customizable toolkit for performance measurement and analysis of serial and parallel programs written in C, C++, Fortran, Python, and CUDA.
+__*The primary objective of the timemory is the development of a common framework for binding together software monitoring code (i.e. performance analysis, debugging, logging) into a compact and highly-efficient interface.*__

-Timemory arose out of the need for a universal adapator kit for the various APIs provided several existing tools and a straight-forward and intuitive method for user-defined expression of performance measurements which can easily encapsulated in a generic structure.
+Timemory arose out of the need for a universal adapator kit for the various APIs provided several existing tools and a straight-forward and intuitive method for creating new tools.
+Timemory makes it possible to bundle together deterministic performance measurements, statistical performance measurements (i.e. sampling), debug messages, data logging, and data validation into the same interface for custom application-specific software monitoring interfaces, easily building tools like `time`, `netstat`, instrumentation profilers, sampling profilers, and writing implementations for MPI-P, MPI-T, OMPT, KokkosP, etc.

+Timemory provides a front-end [C/C++/Fortran API](https://timemory.readthedocs.io/en/develop/api/library.html)
+and [Python API](https://timemory.readthedocs.io/en/develop/api/python.html) which allows arbitrary selection of 50+ different components from timers to hardware counters to interfaces with third-party tools.
+This is all built generically from the toolkit API with type-safe bundles of tools such as:
+`component_tuple<wall_clock, papi_vector, nvtx_marker, user_bundle>`
+where `wall_clock` is a wall-clock timer, `papi_vector` is a handle for hardware counters, `nvxt_marker` creates notations in the NVIDIA CUDA profilers, and `user_bundle` is a generic component which downstream users can insert more components into at runtime.

 Performance measurement components written with timemory are arbitrarily scalable up to any number of threads and processes and fully support intermixing different measurements at different locations within the program -- this uniquely enables timemory to be deployed to collect performance data at scale in HPC because highly detailed collection can